 The latest 7-inch iPad is a big step up from the previous version

 Weight: 299g | Dimensions: 203.2 x 134.8 x 6.1mm | OS: iOS 10 | Screen size: 7.9-inch | Resolution: 1536 x 2048 pixels | CPU: A8 | RAM: 2GB | Storage: 16/32/64/128GB | microSD slot: No | Battery: 5124mAh | Rear camera: 8MP | Front camera: 1.2MP

 Big screens aren't for everyone, and that's where the 7.9-inch iPad Mini 4 comes in.
 The screen size means it's far more portable than Apple's larger tablets, especially as it's light at 299g.
 It's not quite small enough that you can use it one handed, but you can comfortably hold it for a lot longer than most of Apple's slates, or throw it in a bag and forget about it.

 It's also big enough to enjoyably browse the net or watch videos on when you're away from home and bigger screens, but it's obviously not quite as strong an experience for most visual media as Apple's larger 9.7 and 12.9-inch slates.

 The small size and lack of Smart Connector also makes it worse for productivity than the iPad Pro range, but this isn't designed as a laptop replacement.

-It's still fairly powerful thanks to 2GB of RAM and the aging but still impressive Apple A8 processor, while the screen is sharp, rich and easy to see even in bright sunlight.
+It's still fairly powerful thanks to 2GB of RAM and the aging but still impressive Apple A8 chip, while the screen is sharp, rich and easy to see even in bright sunlight.

 It's big, it's powerful and it's absolutely stunning